 2024 Budget: Impact on India’s Plastic Recycling Industry

-India's Plastic Recycling Infrastructure3
+Plastic Recycling Industry

 The Union Budget 2024, put forth by the Indian Finance Minister Nirmala Sitharaman, promises to bring much-needed change in the plastic recycling sector.
 This budget is proposed with a key focus on sustainability and greener alternatives-something that brings incentives and modern reforms crucial for building plastic recycling infrastructure across India.
 This, in turn, is going to translate into an environment that will enable a strong plastic recycling industry as the government aims to create bankable projects for environmental improvements in major cities.
 Let us explore key provisions that could fast-track the country’s journey towards sustainable plastic recycling in India.